Remote Unix Desktop

 Check that you have the latest version

-NoMachine updates the NX Client packages several times a year.
+date.
+NoMachine normally updates the NX Client packages several times

+a year.
 These updates usually fix real bugs and adds some features.
-If you

-have trouble with the NX Client, please check that you are running
+If you have trouble with the NX Client, please check that you are

-the latest version.
-The current version of the client is
+- The current version (Jan 2018) of the NoMachine Enterprise

 An error occurred while connecting to the server computer